niezu/project_spring_2020/README.md

 The formula to convert from degrees Celsius (C) to to degrees Kelvin (k) is:

 Celsius to Kelvin formula: oK = oC +273.15

-The formula to convert from degrees Rankine (Ra) to degrees Celsius (C) is:

 Kelvin to Celsius formula: oC = oK - 273.15 (oK 0 degree == -273.15 oC---absolute temprature)

+The formula to convert from degrees Rankine (Ra) to degrees Celsius (C) is:ankine Rankine (Ra) to Celsius formula: oC = Ra/1.8 -

+The formula to convert from degrees Celsius (C) to to degrees Fahrenheit (F) is:
+Celsius to Fahrenheit formula: oF = oC * 1.8 + 32,
+Fahenheit to Celsius formula : oC = (oF-32)/1.8,
 I would first to practise with a assumed temperature mesurement to do the conversion and then will extend the script to any number of the temprature measurement.

-The formula to convert from degrees Celsius (C) to to degrees Fahrenheit (F) is:

-Celsius to Fahrenheit formula: oF = oC * 1.8 + 32 Fahenheit to Celsius formula : oC = (oF-32) - 32